meonkeys/superfind/README.md

 ## TO DO

-- [ ] Are there other/better free software utilities that do serve the same purpose as this program? list/promote them.
+- [ ] Are there other/better free software utilities like this one?
+List/promote them.
 - [ ] Right now we check if something is an archive by matching the file extension.
 Consider checking file magic number instead, like the `file` command?
 - [ ] Recurse if an archive is found in an archive.
 - [ ] Go parallel: search through archives using another core (separate thread/process).